AJEvans/dbexamples/src/site/markdown/code.md

 ### GUI

-As mentioned, the <span title="Graphical User Interface">GUI</span> loads suppliers and consumers it discovers, maintaining the abstraction seen at the supplier/consumer class level.
+As mentioned, the <span style="text-decoration: underline dotted gray;" title="Graphical User Interface">GUI</span> loads suppliers and consumers it discovers, maintaining the abstraction seen at the supplier/consumer class level.
 Suppliers are loaded as file opening options, while the destination consumer can be changed as an option.

 &nbsp;